-NOTE: Hazards can change from jobsite to jobsite or even as a job is worked and may require an update to the current job briefing or a whole new job briefing.
+NOTE: Hazards can change from jobsite to jobsite or even as a job is worked and may require an update to the current fall protection plan, job briefing or a whole new job briefing and fall protection plan.
+Job briefings and fall protection plans are site specific.

-KNOW THE ENERGY SOURCE CONTROLS: This means you need to know what you will do to prevent electrical contact.
+2. KNOW THE ENERGY SOURCE CONTROLS: This means you need to know what you will do to prevent electrical contact.
 Everyone must know the voltage of the utility lines being worked, the minimum approach distance, and if needed, the proper deenergizing and grounding procedures.